WV-design/Trinity-toolhead/Files (WIP)/print instructions.md

 * Counterbore holes partially bridged is recommended

 ## VERY IMPORTANT!
 There needs to be a pause in the print at ~10.6mm.
-At this point 2 m2.5x8mm bolts should be inserted.
+At this point 2 m2.5x8mm bolts for the hotend should be inserted.
 This needs to happen before the bridge closing off these parts
 ![image](https://github.com/user-attachments/assets/a4aee60e-fd19-4788-9339-be228cefe5c7)